 Drowning doesn’t look like drowning.

 Similarly, accidental injury is the leading cause of death of children 0-12.
-According to the Center for Disease Control and Prevention, nearly 9 million children are treated at emergency rooms across the country, and more than 9,000 children die each year due to accidental injuries.
-A champion for child safety and wellbeing for more than 60 years, Nationwide launched Make Safe Happen in 2015 to empower parents and caregivers with tools and resources to make homes safer.
+According to the Center for Disease Control and Prevention, nearly 9 million children are treated in emergency rooms across the country, and more than 9,000 children die each year due to accidental injuries.

 This shows how different drowning really is from our preconceived notions.
 While drowning in swimming pools gets significant attention, the fact is that more children and teens fatally drown in open water – especially during the summer months.